Lebanese protesters get creative as they block roads

 Lebanese soldiers forcibly removed protesters from a highway linking the southern city of Sidon to the capital, Beirut, and briefly detained around a dozen of them.
 No weapons were used and there were no reports of serious injuries from the confrontation.

-The protests have paralyzed the country but have been largely peaceful, with security forces exercising restraint.
-There have been few reports of arrests or serious injuries since the demonstrations began, and security forces have stood by during mass rallies held in public squares.
+The protests have been largely peaceful, with security forces exercising restraint.
+There have been few reports of arrests or serious injuries since the demonstrations began, and security forces have calmly stood guard around mass rallies held in public squares.

 On Sunday, thousands of protesters formed a human chain stretching along major highways in and around Beirut.